 The mean initial weight indicated that the fish were of uniform size.
 The initial weights show that the grading procedure done prior to stocking in the aquariums was efficient.
-Rodney and Confred (2015) reported that in aquaculture, initial stocking size is an important factor which affects the culture period, feed conversion, and final weight.
+Rodney and Confred (2015) reported that in aquaculture, initial stocking size is an important factor that affects the culture period, feed conversion, and final weight.
 It is generally accepted that weight gain could be used as a parameter in evaluating different levels of nutrient intake (protein level) and thus the nutrient requirement of the fish.
-Mean final weight was highest in 100% by-catch followed by 100% by-products.
+The mean final weight was highest in 100% by-catch, followed by 100% byproducts.

-The control diet in this study was the commercial diet which was produced by a local company and is the one which is mostly being used by fish farmers in Zimbabwe.
+The control diet in this study was the commercial diet. which was produced by a local company and is the one that is mostly used by fish farmers in Zimbabwe.
 The control diet contained the same ingredients as those used in the formulated diets.
-It contains maize meal, wheat bran, soya meal, fish meal, blood meal, animal and fish products and also minerals, vitamins and binder.
+It contains maize meal, wheat bran, soya meal, fish meal, blood meal, animal and fish products, and also minerals, vitamins, and binder.
 Fish that were fed 100% fish meal had the least mean weight gain.
-The highest specific growth rate was observed in fish fed on diet with 100% by-catch, 100% by-products and the control diets due to the high protein content, the lower crude fibre content (which increased the digestibility of diets), and the lipid content which was within the acceptable range (12-19%) for the growth of O. niloticus.
-The 100% by-catch and control diets had the same amount of lipids (14.24%) and growth rate was lower for the 100% by-products diet and this could be attributed to the high lipid content (2N 8.09%).
-The 100% fish meal diet had low specific growth and this may be due to low fat content and high crude fibre content.
+The highest specific growth rate was observed in fish fed on diets with 100% by-catch, 100% by-products, and the control diets due to the high protein content, the lower crude fibre content (which increased the digestibility of diets), and the lipid content, which was within the acceptable range (12-19%) for the growth of O. niloticus.
+The 100% by-catch and control diets had the same amount of lipids (14.24%), and the growth rate was lower for the 100% by-products diet, and this could be attributed to the high lipid content (2N 8.09%).
+The 100% fish meal diet had low specific growth, and this may be due to the low fat content and high crude fibre content.

-The aim of aquaculture business is to maximise profit.
-The most expensive formulated diet was 50% byproducts while the cheapest was 100% blood.
+The aim of an aquaculture business is to maximise profit.
+The most expensive formulated diet was 50% by-products, while the cheapest was 100% blood.
 The price of the commercial diet was the highest compared to all the formulated diets.
-Fish byproducts are readily available where fish processing is done and fish by products can be value added by using them to make fish feed.
-Wastes disposal from the various stages of the fish processing can lead to pollution of the environment and also attracting scavengers and spreading disease (Caruso 2015).
-This can be avoided by utilizing these fish processing waste by-products to make fish pellets thus making use of valuable resources that are often not considered of economic value.
-Further studies are required to do the amino acid profile of the ingredients and the diets, to improve the diets and to determine long term effects on growth performance of fish fed fishery by-catch and by-products under on-farm conditions.
+Fish by-products are readily available where fish processing is done, and fish byproducts can be value-added by using them to make fish feed.
+Waste disposal from the various stages of fish processing can lead to pollution of the environment and also attract scavengers and spread disease (Caruso 2015).
+This can be avoided by utilizing these fish processing waste by-products to make fish pellets, thus making use of valuable resources that are often not considered of economic value.
+Further studies are required to do the amino acid profile of the ingredients and the diets, to improve the diets, and to determine long-term effects on the growth performance of fish fed fishery by-catch and by-products under on-farm conditions.